awslabs/data-on-eks/website/docs/ai-ml/monitoring-kubeflow.md

 ### **Architecture**

-The following diagram shows the complete setup that we will walk through in this post :
+The following diagram shows the complete setup that we will walk through in this walk through:

 ![Mon-Kubeflow](img/mon-kubeflow-1.jpg)